ParthChaudhary31/ParthChaudhary31/README.md

 - 👋 Hi, I’m Parth,
 - 💼 I work at Antier Solutions.
-- 👀 I’m interested in shaping the web3 ecosystem through blockchain technology.
+- 👀 I’m interested in shaping the decentralised ecosystem through blockchain technology.
 - 🌱 I’m currently learning about the intricate logic of learning models.
 - 💞️ I’m always looking to collaborate on web3 community projects.
 - 📫 Reach out to me at Parth.chaudhary@antiersolutions.com